wangziqi2013/wangziqi2013.github.io/_posts/2020-07-26-pageforge.markdown

 pollution.
 In order to find pages that contain duplicated contents, a background thread needs to continuously monitor pages and compare them to find chances for deduplication if they occur.
 This is a heavy-weight task, which is usually delegated to a seperate thread on a dedicated core, and has non-negligible cycle overhead.
+In addition, since the background thread must read pages into the cache first before performing comparison.
+The resulting cache pollution and bandwidth overhead may also negatively impact performance when the system load is high.
+Although non-temporal memory accesses or non-cachable memory type can be employed to minimize the effect of cache pollution, resource contention, such as convention on MSHRs, and the extra bandwidth imposed on the on-chip network, still pose challenges for software solutions to solve.